Championship promotion 2024/25: Leeds, Sheff Utd, Burnley, Sunderland front-runners in race to reach the Premier League

 1st - Leeds, 76 points

-With 72 goals scored, they are the highest scorers in the top four divisions of English football and though they have lost three league games, each has been by a 1-0 scoreline - and the last defeat was all the way back on November 30.
+With 72 goals scored, they are the highest scorers in the top four divisions of English football and though they have lost four league games, each has been by a 1-0 scoreline.

+However, the latest of those - against Portsmouth on Sunday - has opened the door for Sheffield United to leapfrog them into top spot if the Blades better their result this midweek.

 An independent commission handed Sheffield United a two-point deduction last April after the club defaulted on payments to other clubs during their promotion season in 2022/23 - but that deficit was wiped out on the opening day and the Blades were flying thereafter.
 After 15 wins from the first 22 matches, they were top at Christmas.

-With the margins so fine at this level, defeats to Burnley and Sunderland, as well as a draw with West Brom, saw them give that lead up quickly and invite Leeds in.
-Eight wins in the last 10 has done them the world of good, but they cannot afford to - and will not - rest on their laurels.
+But with the margins so fine at this level, defeats to Burnley and Sunderland, as well as a draw with West Brom, saw them give that lead up quickly and give Leeds an invitation to take top spot, which they duly took up.

+Nine wins in the last 11 has done them the world of good, though, and after Daniel Farke's side lost to Portsmouth, the boot is now on the other foot and the Blades could crank up the pressure on the Whites this midweek.

 There have been no signs of a hangover after relegation from the Premier League last term for Burnley.
 An opening 4-1 win over Luton, then a 5-0 victory over Cardiff showed that, and, since the start of September, Scott Parker's side have not dropped out of the top four.